 It will depend on your brother's criminal history, his home behavior, his behavior at school, and the county he's in.
 As well as how good his attorney is, and how bad the DA is.
 Many factors come into play determining whether or not a minor will spend time in jail.

 It is likely a misdemeanor.
 The civil demand--whether it is paid or not--will have zero effect on a criminal case thru the District Attorney's office.
 The case may be defendible, but you won't know until you consult with a knowledgeable, experienced criminal defense attorney.
-Contact a few in your...Read more »
+Contact a...Read more »

 The first thing to do is talk to your attorney.
 If you don't have one, get one.
 This is technically a violation and you could lose out on earning a dismissal (with DEJ) if you are not properly prepared for court.
 Meet with an experienced not younger newer lawyer, to find out what you can do.